bioinform/varsim/README.md

 ```

 <p>
-The reads will be generated in the out directory.
-A script quickstart.sh is also provided which runs the above steps and generates reads for 1X coverage.
+The reads will be generated in the `out` directory.
+A script `quickstart.sh` is also provided which runs the above steps and generates reads for 1X coverage.
 Run the secondary analysis tools (alignment and variant calling) on those.
-The ground truth VCF file is also in the out directory called simu.truth.vcf
+The ground truth VCF file is also in the `out` directory called `simu.truth.vcf`
 </p>

 <p>
-After running the alignment and variant calling we can evaluate the results.
+<b>Step 6:</b> After running the alignment and variant calling we can evaluate the results.
 In order to validate the variants run the following command:
 </p>

 ```